 What I’m Doing to Resist Data Economy Serfdom

 The more I think about this issue the more I think we need a data economy revolution.
 But there isn’t really a good model to refer to.
 Seize the means of production?
-What the fuck does that even mean anymore?
+I’m not sure I know what that means in this instance.

 “Seize the data!” on the other hand, that makes a lot of sense to me.